oracle-livelabs/multicloud/azure/create-base-database/create-resource-anchor/create-resource-anchor.md

 ### Objectives

 In this lab, you will:
-* Create a Resource Anchor in your Azure subscription
-* Associate the Resource Anchor with your Azure resource group
+* Create a Resource Anchor under your Azure subscription in the resource group created in Lab 1
 * Verify the successful creation of the Resource Anchor

 ### Prerequisites